auth-xyz/sshman/README.md

 ```

 > [!NOTE]
-> Of course you can also download the binary from the [GitHub release page](https://github.com/auth-xyz/sshman/releases)
+> Of course you can also download the compiled binary from the [GitHub release page](https://github.com/auth-xyz/sshman/releases)

 #### General Usage
 ```bash